 - Type 8: The Challengers are tender-hearted and long for deep connections.
 They offer mutual trust and respect while keeping the love flame alive.

-- Type 9: They create a comfortable space for their partner and avoid conflicts by solving them right away.
+- Type 9: They create a comfortable space for their partner and avoid disputes through quick conflict resolution.

 Enneagram is a personality framework that focuses on different personality types and helps understand an individual’s motivations, fears, struggles, and behaviors.
 Be it the reformer, the challenger, the individualist, or the peacemaker, each Enneagram type functions differently.
 That is why a deep understanding of them through an online Enneagram test can help determine your Enneagram relationship.
 Additionally, having a deep level of self-awareness, creating a comfortable space for communication, and understanding the strengths and weaknesses of your partner can help foster loving and deep connections.

 No. Enneagram numbers do not change.
 The Enneagram types also include childhood trauma to gauge how they may affect your personality.
 If you experience traumatic events in adulthood, that will not affect your Enneagram number, which reflects your core personality traits.
 However, you might be a ‘type hybrid’ where you have more than one dominant type and relate to more than one Enneagram type.
 In such cases, look for your stress/security points to gain further clarity on how these types might influence each other.